 infra/

-CloudFormation templates and container definitions for all IPA infrastructure.
+CloudFormation templates, Terraform modules, and container definitions for all IPA infrastructure.
 Templates are organized into tier stacks that consolidate related AWS services and prepare stacks that wrap single prerequisite services.
-A generated security stack provides shared IAM roles and a centralized log bucket.
+A generated security stack provides shared IAM roles.

 Overview